-Dancing for Well-Being was initially established by Jackie in January 2015.
-The benefits to group members have been recognised by a number of voluntary and statutory organisations and, with support from North Yorkshire County Council, the organisation became a Social Enterprise in the form of a Community Interest Company on 28th September 2016.
+Dancing for Well-Being was established in January 2015 by Jackie Terry-Schuhmann who is now its Director.
+The benefits to group members were recognised by a number of voluntary and statutory organisations and, with support from North Yorkshire County Council, the organisation became a not-for-profit social enterprise in the form of a community interest company on 28th September 2016.

 Over the years I’ve had a variety of different jobs but have sometimes felt like a square peg in a round hole.
 With Dancing for Well-Being I’ve found something I love doing and that’s a great feeling!

 The year 2009 was a turning point for me.
-I’d become more interested in keeping fit – I’d taken up running and aquafit, and to counteract my sore muscles, I did Pilates too.
-In the early 2000s I’d really enjoyed doing some research work with older people and these two very different experiences gave me the idea of training to run exercise classes for older people.
+I’d become more interested in keeping fit – I’d taken up running, aquafit and Pilates.
+In the late 1990s I did an MA in Disability Studies at the University of Leeds and I’d really enjoyed doing some research work with older people.
+These two rather different experiences gave me the idea of training to run exercise classes for older people.

-After completing a course in chair-based exercise I was employed as an Ageing Well Instructor by Age UK North Yorkshire to provide seated exercise classes for older people in Harrogate.
+After completing a course in chair-based exercise I became an Ageing Well Instructor with Age UK North Yorkshire and ran seated exercise classes for older people.

-My light-bulb moment happened in 2010 when I went on a course called “Circle Dancing in Dementia“.
+My light-bulb moment happened in 2010 when I went on a “Circle Dancing in Dementia“ workshop.
 Dancing in a circle is an ancient tradition common to many cultures for marking special occasions, strengthening community and encouraging togetherness.
 The aim is to experience the joy of dancing with others and to create a sense of well-being, connection and belonging.

 It was clear to me that circle dancing could be adapted to suit people with various different abilities, illnesses and impairments, as well as people with dementia.
 I found circle dancing so emotionally uplifting – something I hadn’t experienced with seated exercise – so immediately started using what I’d learned in my groups.

-I went on to do more training, including, for example, dementia awareness training, a Jabadao course, which gave me lots of ideas for adding interaction and fun with props, and a 60-hour Introduction to Dance Movement Psychotherapy with Dance Voice.
-I’m always on the look-out for opportunities for Margaret and me to develop our skills and experience and enhance what we offer at group sessions.
+I went on to do more training, including dementia awareness training, a Jabadao course, a 60-hour Introduction to Dance Movement Psychotherapy with Dance Voice, and an Introduction to Dance for Parkinson’s course.
+I’m a member of the North East Arts Therapist Network (NEAT) and I gave a presentation about Dancing for Well-Being at their 2018 conference in York.
+I’m always looking for opportunities to develop my skills and experience and enhance what we offer at group sessions.

 Dancing for Well-Being is a member of People Dancing (the Foundation for Community Dance).
-We are fully insured through People Dancing and both Jackie and Margaret have Enhanced Criminal Record Certificates from the Disclosure & Barring Service.
+We are fully insured through People Dancing and all have Enhanced Criminal Record Certificates from the Disclosure & Barring Service.